Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 3 September 2025 05.24.19 UTC
+- WIB: Rabu, 3 September 2025 06.21.55 UTC
-- WITA: Rabu, 3 September 2025 06.24.19 UTC
+- WITA: Rabu, 3 September 2025 07.21.55 UTC
-- WIT: Rabu, 3 September 2025 07.24.19 UTC
+- WIT: Rabu, 3 September 2025 08.21.55 UTC

 Kutipan Inspiratif:
-"You create beauty with your attitude, your behaviours, and your actions.
-Its all up to you"
+"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."

 Kategori: attitude